-With auto-correction being such a widespread problem among texters who don't want to be misunderstood when texting with others from their piece of East York real estate property you can see why many users decide to turn off the auto-correct feature in their phones.
+With auto-correction being such a widespread problem among texters who don't want to be misunderstood when texting with others from their property you can see why many users decide to turn off the auto-correct feature in their phones.
 Really, unless you want to keep being misunderstood by your phone, which then leads to those you're texting with to misunderstand your texts, you don't have much of an option.

 When it comes to turning off your phone's auto-correct feature you need to decide what's more important: having all your misspelled words automatically corrected or not having to deal with the hassle of certain words like food thermometer auto-corrected for you that don't need to be auto-corrected?
 One feature makes your life a whole lot easier when it comes to texting while the other makes it a lot stressful, albeit funnier.

 You can always turn off the auto-correct feature and then turn it back on if you miss having your incorrectly spelled words fixed for you by your phone.
 If you're confident in your spelling abilities then you don't really need auto-correct on your phone turned on and it only becomes a nice but not must have phone feature.
 It's almost like getting an oil change.
-Do you need to get the fancy extra bells and whistles such as rotated tires Toronto checks when it comes to getting your car's oil changed?
+Do you need to get the fancy extra bells and whistles when it comes to getting your car's oil changed?